Magento vs Shopify

 Magento Is Entirely Free to Use and Modify

-Thanks to Magento’s open-source license, anyone who downloads it can set up an online store after installing.
+Thanks to Magento’s open-source license, anyone downloading it can set up an online store after installing it.
 You don’t need to pay a single cent for the platform itself.
 Still, you do need to pay for a domain and hosting provider.

-This arrangement lets shop owners save some money over time, especially if they choose more affordable providers.
+This arrangement lets shop owners save money over time, especially if they choose more affordable providers.

 If your company has a competent developer who knows how to code in PHP, they can modify the code as much as they want.
 The same goes for you, should you possess the necessary skills.